Jingli-Tao/National-Park-Recommender/README.md

   * ```web```: javascripts for server setup and web interface as well as html/css files for web interface.
   * ```package.json``` and ```package-lock.json```: files for defining nodejs dependencies.

-# Running Project
+## Running Project
 We hosted our system online so you can play with it: https://national-park-recommender.herokuapp.com/

-If you want to run the system on your local machine, please follow the instructions as below.
+If you want to run the system on your local machine, please follow below instructions.

 ### Running ```data_processing```
 ```bash